Seirdy/seirdy.one/content/posts/website-best-practices.md

 Data is a scarce resource on metered connections; don't waste it on unnecessary information.
 At least half the data transferred across the flow should be semantically-meaningful compressed markup.
 Try testing a "lite" version of a page with non-semantic markup removed: strip any `<div>` or `<span>` elements, or attributes that don't have semantic value.
 Compare this "lite" page's compressed markup size with the total download size of an actual page.
 Do this for every page across a flow.

 I personally found this to be too much work.
-I skipped the creation of "lite" pages by removing non-semantic markup from my HTML: with the exception of a single utility CSS class for `image-rendering`, my markup is made of semantically-relevant POSH, ARIA, Microdata, and microformats classes.
+I skipped the creation of "lite" pages by removing non-semantic markup from my HTML: with the exception of utility classes that describe content rather than structure, my markup is made of semantically-relevant POSH, ARIA, Microdata, and microformats classes.[^5]

 ### Core Web Vitals aren't enough